WNTN: Howard Stern

 From August to December 1975, while studying at Boston University, future radio pioneer and self-proclaimed "King Of All Media" Howard Stern was an on-air personality at WNTN, his first professional job in the radio industry.
+Stern claims that the hiring manager refused to pay him because he was "horrible, and nobody would pay you".
+Stern claims that he offered to work for free, but that request was denied.